top of page

 Our vision

-Facilitate a cross sector collaboration to address the challenges of protecting Chile's natural patrimony, based on the needs of nature and people.
+To link different actors in a cross-cutting way to face the challenges of protecting Chile's natural heritage, based on the needs of nature and people.

 Our mission